Big Question: Should You Buy, Hold, or Sell Your Commercial Property in Post COVID-19 Era?

 In addition, several "distressed" real estate funds are accumulating billions of dollars in a trend that experts say foreshadows an impending market correction.

-As a result, banks will have to sell their debt at steep discounts to maintain FDIC liquidity standards, which investors anticipate will significantly increase real estate loan defaults.
+As a result, banks will have to sell their debt at steep discounts to maintain FDIC liquidity standards, which investors anticipate will significantly increase commercial real estate loans defaults.

 What about smaller CRE investors and owner-users?